263 Farmington Avenue

 Mammalian oocytes are stored within ovarian follicles at the prophase stage of meiosis.
 They remain in prophase I as they and their associated follicles grow, and until a preovulatory surge of luteinizing hormone (LH) from the pituitary stimulates meiotic resumption to the metaphase II stage.
 During the period of oocyte growth, meiotic arrest is maintained due to an insufficient amount of maturation-inducing proteins, in particular the cell cycle kinase CDK1.
 However, as CDK1 accumulates in the oocyte, the oocyte becomes competent to mature and meiotic arrest shifts to a dependency on cAMP.
 Work in my lab has established that the oocyte produces cAMP by the constitutive activity of the Gs-coupled receptor, GPR3 (Mehlmann et al., 2004).
 GPR3 localizes in the plasma membrane and throughout the oocyte in early endosomes, and although it is constitutively active, its activity appears to be regulated via endocytosis (Lowther et al., 2011, 2013).
 Oocytes lacking GPR3 are unable to maintain meiotic arrest and resume meiosis spontaneously in the follicle, in the absence of an LH surge.
 At the same time that the oocyte is producing cAMP, cAMP hydrolysis is prevented in the oocyte due to the inhibition of the phosphodiesterase, PDE3A, by follicle-derived cGMP (Norris et al., 2009).
 High cGMP enters the oocyte through gap junctions and ensures that cAMP levels remain high until LH stimulates the follicle cells to reduce cGMP both in the follicle as well as the oocyte.
 This in turn activates PDE3A in the oocyte to hydrolyze cAMP and cause meiotic resumption.
 Available evidence indicates that similar mechanisms also function in human oocytes (DiLuigi et al., 2008).

 Stages of oocyte development.
-1) As oocytes start to grow, they begin to express Gpr3, which produces cAMP; the role of cAMP at this stage is unknown, but it might aid in the acquisition of meiotic competence.
+1) Oocytes express Gpr3 very early in development.
+GPR3 produces cAMP; the role of cAMP at early stages is unknown, but it might aid in the acquisition of meiotic competence.
 2) As oocytes continue to grow, they accumulate CDK1 and other cell cycle proteins that allow them to become meiotically competent.
 3) In response to LH, oocytes are stimulated to mature and undergo cytoplasmic changes that allow them become fertilizable and developmentally competent eggs (see below).

 Once LH stimulates the oocyte to mature, it undergoes numerous cytoplasmic changes during its transition to a fertilizable egg.
 Many of these changes are not well understood.
 However, it is well established that during maturation, the oocyte’s endoplasmic reticulum (ER) undergoes a dramatic reorganization, such that the ER accumulates in the egg cortex (Mehlmann et al., 2005; Mann et al., 2010).
-As the primary Ca2+ storage organelle, the ER thereby becomes situated in the immediate region of the fertilizing sperm, which triggers Ca2+ release through an IP3-mediated signalling cascade.
+As the primary Ca2+ storage organelle, the ER thereby becomes situated in the immediate region of the fertilizing sperm, which triggers Ca2+ release through an IP3-mediated signaling cascade.
 This release of Ca2+ is critical for successful development of the newly-formed embryo.
 Other changes that occur during oocyte maturation are an influx of Ca2+ into the ER lumen, as well as a rearrangement of cortical granules to the cortex opposite the meiotic spindle.
 In addition, the protein RGS2 becomes expressed during oocyte maturation to inhibit premature Ca2+ release prior to fertilization (Bernhardt et al., 2015).
+The ability to release cortical granules at fertilization also develops during oocyte maturation.
+Cortical granule exocytosis is important for preventing polyspermy following fertilization.
+Our lab has been investigating mechanisms by which mature eggs exocytose cortical granules after fertilization.

 Cytoplasmic changes during meiotic maturation in mouse oocytes.
 Movement of endoplasmic reticulum (ER; red) to the egg cortex; increase in the number and change in localization of cortical granules (black dots), translation of RGS2, and an influx of Ca2+ (blue dots) into the ER lumen.